 Stephen has enjoyed an illustrious career in the political and international NGO sector.
 He has worked in peace-building, arms control and democratisation in the Caucasus and Balkans.
 He worked with the NGO Links, based in Tbilisi, with a focus on the conflicts surrounding the breakaway entities in the South Caucasus such as South Ossetia, Abkhazia and Nagorno-Karabakh.
 He worked for Saferworld on arms control and peace-building in the former Soviet Union and Balkans.
 He has also been involved in a range of democratisation projects across the former Soviet Union and Western Balkans.

-Stephen was until recently a Special Adviser to Scotland’s First Minister, advising on European and International Affairs as well as Rural Affairs, Energy and Climate Change.
+Stephen was Special Adviser to Scotland’s First Minister, advising on European and International Affairs as well as Rural Affairs, Energy and Climate Change.
 He was also a Political Advisor with the Committee of the Regions in the European Union, a position which saw him working with local authorities from across Europe.
 He also worked at Scotland Europa, helping Scottish organisations gain influence and funding in the EU.